LGBTQ rights in Virginia: Same-sex marriage codified

 In March 2024, the governor signed into law a bill explicitly "protecting and codifying" same-sex marriage into the Virginia Code.
 Effective from July 1.

 Virginia voters ratified a constitutional amendment defining marriage as the union of a man and a woman in November 2006.
 Prior to 2020 Virginia statute also contained language banning any recognition of same-sex marriage.
 The constitutional amendment also prohibited the Commonwealth of Virginia and its political subdivisions, such as counties and independent cities, from creating or recognize any legal status for relationships of unmarried individuals, such as domestic partnership benefits.

 In mid-2013, two lawsuits were filed in federal court challenging the state's ban on same-sex marriage.
 In January 2014, newly elected Attorney General Mark Herring filed a brief stating the state's reversal in the lawsuit in Norfolk: "The Attorney General has concluded that Virginia’s laws denying the right to marry to same-sex couples violate the Fourteenth Amendment to the United States Constitution."
 Governor Terry McAuliffe, also a recently elected Democrat, backed Herring's refusal to defend the ban.

 A federal court decision in Bostic v.
 Rainey on February 13, 2014, found Virginia's ban on same-sex marriage unconstitutional, but stayed enforcement of that decision pending appeal.
 On July 28, 2014, the Fourth Circuit ruled 2–1 in favor of upholding the lower court's decision to strike down Virginia's ban on same-sex marriage.
 Scheduled on August 21, 2014, gay marriage was to be legal in Virginia, but was later put on hold by the Supreme Court on August 20, 2014, to review the option.
 Same-sex marriage in the U.S. Commonwealth of Virginia has been legal since October 6, 2014, following a decision by the Supreme Court of the United States to refuse to hear an appeal of the Fourth Circuit Court of Appeals in the case Bostic v.
 Schaefer.
 Marriages of same-sex couples subsequently began at 1p.m on October 6 after the Circuit Court issued its mandate; the first same-sex couple to marry in the Commonwealth was Lindsey Oliver and Nicole Pries in Richmond, Virginia.
 Since then Virginia has performed legal marriages of same-sex couples and recognized out-of-state marriages of same-sex couples.

 On March 3, 2020, Governor Ralph Northam signed into law a bill formally repealing the defunct statutory ban on same-sex marriage and civil unions.

 In February 2022, a Virginia House of Delegates subcommittee blocked a bill and resolution to remove the defunct gay marriage ban within the Virginia Constitution.
+In January 2025, a first resolution on an amendment to repeal the constitutional ban was approved by the General Assembly.
+A second resolution was approved in January 2026, clearing the way for a referendum on the amendment to be placed before the voters.